Thomas Alfred Grut

 Thomas Alfred Grut (1852-1933) was a Guernsey photographer and author.
 He published Des lures guernesiaises in 1927, a collection of newspaper columns in Guernésiais.
 He also translated some of the Jèrriais stories of Philippe Le Sueur Mourant into Guernésiais.

-Grut was also one of if not the most noted of all Guernsey photographers in his day.
+Grut was a notable Guernsey photographer in his day.
 He established his first studio at 2 Victoria Crescent, Victoria Road in St Peter Port in 1879 called the "Central Studio" and later moved his studio to 5 (Le) Pollet Street in St. Peter Port in 1894.
-During Grut's long and impressive career he captured the portraits of many important citizens and notable persons both of the Channel Islands and other countries.
-His son Norman Grut took over most of the photography business by 1910.
+During Grut's career, he captured the portraits of many citizens and notable persons both of the Channel Islands and other countries.